freeradical13/freeradical13.github.io/index.md

 Viruses that infect bacteria are called bacteriophages (or phages).
 The capsid on a phage is connected to a tail structure that helps to attach to a target cell, after which enzymes digest part of the membrane to allow the phage to insert its genes.

 A lytic virus causes a cell to ultimately burst and die, whereas a lysogenic virus is integrated permanently without killing the cell.

+## Immune System

+An [immune system][] in an organism is a defense system against [pathogens][] (or germs) which are organisms that may cause damage.
+Some organisms include an [adaptive immune system][] (or acquired immune system or specific immune system) which is a subset of the immune system that saves memories of its response to a pathogen for similar future pathogens.
+The [innate immune system][] (or non-specific immune system) is the remainder of the immune system.

+Antibodies (or immunoglobulins) are produced by B cells.
+There are five types (with Ig an abbreviation for immunoglobulin): IgM, IgG, IgD, IgE, and IgA.

 ## History of Life